ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Coordinating Multiple Requests Easily with Async/Await - <a href="https://medium.com/@talbenasuli/coordinating-multiple-requests-easily-with-async-await-939eac4206e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Master SwiftUI StackViews: Visual Guide - <a href="https://medium.com/eclypse/master-swiftui-stackviews-visual-guide-2394eaa91564" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tal Ben Asuli`**
+✍️ **posted by `Deniz Nessa`**

-<blockquote>Hey iOS developers!
-In my previous article, I demonstrated how async/await can help us organize our code to be both cleaner and easier to…</blockquote>
+<blockquote>StackViews in SwiftUI are probably the most frequently used UI element.
+Sometimes aligning the contents of a stack view to your…</blockquote>

 <h3>2.
 Owners of the Obsolete: Why My iPhone 6S Still Surprises Me in 2024 😲 - <a href="https://medium.com/macoclock/owners-of-the-obsolete-why-my-iphone-6s-still-surprises-me-in-2024-5cbcadea900a" target="_blank" rel="noopener noreferrer">link</a></h3>